cotaannel/MexicanTrain/README.md

 The JavaFX version of the game is playable through a GUI.
 The center domino is shown on the center of the GUI and the player's trains go off of the center piece in different directions.
+* NOTE: The player's hand dominoes are numbered from left to right.
+So the farthest left domino would be Domino #1

 ###Game Setup
 For the console version, there can be up to eight players.
 If you want to have